-Once the credit roll ends you see a young woman getting ready for work, first we see her closing the left door of a wardrobe which has photos of her growing up with an elder lady plastered all around, then in the right door we see photos of her with a young man.
+Once the credit roll ends you see a young woman getting ready for work, first we see her closing the left door of a wardrobe which has photos of her growing up with an elder lady plastered all around, then in the right door, we see photos of her with a young man.
 In just 2 visuals we are told by the Director that the woman has grown up with her single mother and she is in love with the young man, in the next frame we learn she is married.
-Thus in the first five minutes itself you realise that you are watching an acclaimed film, such is the outstanding filmatography.
+Thus in the first five minutes itself, you realise that you are watching an acclaimed film, such was the outstanding cinematography.

 In an emotional story like this, it is quotidian for Kollywood writers to vilify one or more of the collaborators.
 It would have been easy to portray the school management or the community leader or the police as evil personified.
-The people we see in KK are all commoners not any imagination that has flowed from a pen nip.
-Writer Bramma’s restrain on this is clear where he shows the school principal too to be a father who has lost his daughter, the teacher’s mother is a loving christian praying for physically challenged and government officials too do their job.
+The people we see in KK are all commoners, not any fictitious imagination, that has flowed from a pen nip.
+Writer Bramma’s restrain on this is clear where he shows the school principal too to be a father who has lost his daughter, the teacher’s mother is a loving Christian praying for physically challenged and government officials to do their job.
 In the hospital scene when we expect to see Vijaykanth’s Ramanaa like greedy Doctors, we only witness a medical “expert” at work.

 The three main actors in the film, Radhika Prasidhha as Merlin teacher, Sai Rajkumar as Manikandan (Merlin’s Husband) and Pavel Navageethan as Udayan (Auto driver and Uncle of the boy Chezhiyan) are the perfect selection for the characters, they have simply lived the roles, to be any more real they will need to jump off the screen.